hbuno725/hello-world/README.md

 hi, i'm a retired toolmaker and have been a computer hobbyist for many years.
 Looking to become more involved in java and android development.

+Making some more changes...second time through this tutorial.